SRombauts/SimplexNoise/README.md

 ## Current Status
 ### Features
 - 1D, 2D and 3D Perlin Simplex Noise algorithms
+- standard Fractal/Fractional Brownian Motion (fBm) noise summation of multiple octaves
 - CMake project with, cpplint to check code style, cppchek to check code sanity, Doxygen to generate code documentaion

 ### Wishlist
-- Add a standard Fractal summation of multiple octaves of noise
 - Implement 4D Perlin Simplex Noise algorithms
 - Add a parameter for permutation (offset and mask?) of the random table (could be way better than simple offseting applied by the user application)